Vortical interactions in turbulent thermoacoustic systems: Introduction

-The vortices shed into the reaction field of a turbulent combustor can induce a positive feedback between the heat release rate and the acoustic field of the combustor, leading to thermoacoustic instability in the combustor \citep{ducruix2003combustion}.
-During the state of thermoacoustic instability, the emergence of large coherent structures within the turbulent flow serves as a clear indicator of complex system behavior.
-A complex system is defined as a system with \textit{multiple interacting components whose behavior cannot be simply inferred from the behavior of its components} \citep{smith2003complex}.
-The study of unsteady reactive fluid flows present in turbulent combustors often involves complex systems with high-dimensionality, necessitating advanced experimental and computational techniques to capture the intricate spatiotemporal dynamics and interplay of various physical processes.
-For such high-dimensional systems, graph theory offers a concrete mathematical framework for quantifying interactions between elements of a system \citep{barabasi2012network, gross2018graph}.
-Graph-theoretic formulations have yielded important insights and models for high-dimensional systems such as brain \citep{sporns2016networks}, transport systems \citep{lin2013complex}, economics \citep{kenett2015network}, and climatology \citep{donges2009complex}.
-Furthermore, the extensive repertoire of network science tools allows for the characterization, modeling, and control of interaction-based processes.
+The presence of multiple coherent structures in the flow field of turbulent combustors, along with the corresponding presence of acoustic pressure and unsteady heat release rate fields, is a clear indicator of a complex system behaviour.
+A complex system is defined as a system with \textit{multiple interacting components whose behaviour cannot be inferred from the behaviour of its components} \citep{smith2003complex}.
+The study of unsteady reactive fluid flows present in turbulent combustors often involves complex systems with high dimensionality.
+This high dimensionality necessitates advanced experimental and computational techniques to capture the intricate spatio-temporal dynamics and interplay of various physical processes.
+For such high-dimensional systems, complex networks offer a concrete mathematical framework for quantifying interactions between elements of a system \citep{barabasi2012network}.